intel-retail/documentation/Architecture/performance_benchmarking.md

 ### Benchmark Script

 The benchmark script is designed to help determine the performance needs for a specific pipeline profile.
-The
+The script will run a designated pipeline profile and can either replicate that pipeline profile a specific number of times or continue to replicate until a performance target is reached.

 ### Performance tools
 sysstat: System CPU utilization